LOCAL COLLEGE ATHLETE UPDATE: Nan Garcia

 Nan Garcia (Toledo): The Jeffersonville graduate is a junior on the women’s basketball team.
-On Wednesday, the 6-0 wing had a season-high 18 points in the Rockets’ 75-74 overtime win over Buffalo in a Mid-American Conference Tournament quarterfinal at Rocket Mortgage FieldHouse in Cleveland.
-She was 8 for 10 from the field, including 1 of 1 from 3-point range, and 0 for 3 from the free throw line while also collecting five rebounds, two steals, two fouls and one turnover in 29 minutes off the bench.
-So far this season, Garcia is averaging 7.5 points, 3.8 rebounds and 18.2 minutes per game while shooting 48.8 percent from the field, 37.9 percent from 3-point range and 73.3 percent from the free throw line.
-Top-seeded Toledo (26-4, 16-2) will take a 14-game win streak into today’s semifinal matchup against Kent State.
+On Wednesday, the 6-0 wing had four points, three rebounds, one assist and one steal off the bench in the Rockets’ 68-58 win over Kent State in a Mid-American Conference Tournament semifinal at Rocket Mortgage FieldHouse in Cleveland.
+She was 2 for 4 from the field, including 0 of 1 from 3-point range, while committing three fouls and one turnover in 23 minutes of action.
+So far this season, Garcia is averaging 7.4 points, 3.7 rebounds and 18.4 minutes per game while shooting 48.9 percent from the field, 37.3 percent from 3-point range and 73.3 percent from the free throw line.
+Top-seeded Toledo (27-4), which has won 15 straight games, will face second-seeded Bowling Green at 11 a.m. today (CBSSN) in the tourney final.

 LOCAL COLLEGE ATHLETE UPDATE: Nan Garcia